 Availability: System Design Concept

 Many of us may have experienced moments where we could not access certain applications due to an outage or unavailability.
 Recently, YouTube faced a global outage that stopped users from streaming videos for about an hour.
-You may wonder about the reason and How one can prevent it from happening?
-Let’s Find out.
+You may wonder about the reason and How one can prevent it from happening.
+To understand it better, let's explore the idea of availability.

 What is Availability?